Institutional Animal Care and Use Committee (IACUC) Inspection of Research Laboratories

 15. How are animal carcasses discarded?

-16. Are hazardous agents (e.g., toxins, carcinogens) used in the study?
-What SOPs are followed to handle and use the agents, and what Personal Protective Equipment (PPE) is used?
+16. Are hazardous agents (e.g., toxins or carcinogens) used in the study?
+What standard operating procedures are followed to handle and use the agents, and what personal protective equipment (PPE) is used?

 17. Are bio-hazardous agents (potentially infectious) used in the study?
-What SOPs are followed and what PPE is used?
+What standard operating procedures do you follow and what PPE do you use?

-18. Are controlled substances (e.g., Ketamine, Buprenorphine) used?
-Where are controlled they stored?
-Are logs of drug usage maintained?
+18. Are controlled substances (e.g., ketamine, buprenorphine) used?
+Where do you store them?
+Does the lab maintain logs of drug usage?

 20. What is the reason for administering chemical grade compounds?
-How are they prepared and stored?
+How do you prepare and store them?
 Are the storage vessels marked with an expiration date?

-21. Are all animals weighed periodically as a part of a health-monitoring program?
-Is body condition checked periodically, and are the body condition scores recorded?
+21. Are all animals weighed periodically as a part of a health monitoring program?
+Do you check body condition periodically, and are the body condition scores recorded?

-22. Who would be responsible for determining that the clinical condition of an animal are such that the animal should be removed from the study and humanely euthanized?
+22. Who would be responsible for determining that the clinical condition of an animal is such that the animal should be removed from the study and humanely euthanized?